primary Block:

 Wabanaki Languages

-Mi’kmaw and Wolastoqey Latuwewakon learners are exposed to everyday words, concepts, and traditional practices in their Indigenous culture.
+Learners are exposed to traditional practices, basic vocabulary, and language concepts through Wabanaki language instruction.
 Through storytelling, observation, hands-on learning, place-based learning, and exploration, learners become familiar with language in context.
-Opportunity to learn from language keepers and Elders is a key part of this language learning programming.
-Most instruction time is devoted to developing speaking and listening skills.
+Opportunity to learn from language keepers and Elders is a key part of this programming.

 CONTEXTS AND CONCEPTS